 Solvency requirements were introduced under the Insurance (Prudential Supervision) Act 2010 enacted on 7 September 2010.
 The methodology and bases for determining the Solvency Margin are in accordance with the Solvency Standard for Captive Insurers Transacting Non-life Insurance Business published and updated by the Reserve Bank of New Zealand.

-2020 \$000 2019 \$000
+2021 \$000 2020 \$000

-Actual solvency capital Minimum solvency capital requirement Solvency capital margin excess 2,478 1,000 2,258 1,000
+Actual solvency capital 2,844 2,478

+Minimum solvency capital requirement 1,000 1,000

+Solvency capital margin excess 1,844

-Solvency Ratio 1,478 248% 1,258 226%
+Solvency Ratio 2849 % 248%

 NOTE 19: CONTINGENT LIABILITIES, LEASE COMMITMENTS, AND SUBSEQUENT EVENTS